 Best women’s heels in small sizes

 On both the large and small ends, Nordstrom came up a lot as a great resource for tracking down hard-to-find shoe sizes.
 “Nordstrom started as a shoe store, so it’s focused on the foot,” says podiatrist Yolanda Ragland, founder and CEO of Fix Your Feet.
+The store will even let people with two different sized feet (like Chi Li, above) buy a pair of shoes in two different sizes.
 It’s also where Sindy Sagastume—who wears a size 4 and is relaunching her shoe brand for women sizes 4–5.5, The Odd Slipper, this fall—shops for most of her shoes.
 Her favorite brand is Sam Edelman, which offers classic styles like these nude heels starting at sizes 4 (and going up to size 14 if you have bigger feet).